 In 1958, the Career Compensation Act was amended to establish pay grades E-8 and E-9.
 In 1959, the "Williams Board" was convened to study the warrant officer and limited duty officer programs in relation to the new E-8/E-9 pay grades.
 The board recommended that the limited duty officer program be expanded to meet the shortage of experienced junior officers and that the warrant officer program be concurrently phased out, utilizing senior and master chief petty officers to assume some of their duties.
-As a result, input to the limited duty officer community was increased, including the selection of warrant officer to limited duty officer status.
-By the mid-1960's, the limited duty officers.
+As a result, input to the limited duty officer community was increased, including the selection of warrant officers to limited duty officer status.
+By the mid-1960's, the limited duty officer (Temporary) structure reached a peak population of about 7,500 officers.